-The key issues to consider in relation to this application are, i) the impact it would have on the Listed Building and the character and appearance of the Conservation Area, and ii) the impact on the amenity and privacy enjoyed by the occupiers of neighbouring properties.
-Both iii) flood risk and iv) the impact of the proposed use on the character of the village are also important considerations i) The principle of the conversion of the barn is considered to be acceptable, ensuring the retention and upkeep of the building as a heritage asset.
+The key issue to consider in relation to this application is the impact it would have on the Listed Building and the character and appearance of the Conservation Area.

+i) The principle of the conversion of the barn is considered to be acceptable, ensuring the retention and upkeep of the building as a heritage asset.